cosmiszna/Interactive-mechanics-Development-/README.md

 ## Avarness
 This content is not intended for public release.
-Use or share only if you received the link directly from the author of this repository.
+Use only if you received the link directly from the author of this repository.
 ## Credits
 Diana Bohutska • 2025